AEJaspan/PollScraper/README.rst

 A production-ready web scraping utility, built to monitor polling data hosted by the Economist data team.

-Artifacts from the latest build can be downloaded in the `Actions tab <https://github.com/AEJaspan/PollScraper/actions/workflows/python-app.yml>`_.
+Artefacts from the latest build can be downloaded in the `Actions tab <https://github.com/AEJaspan/PollScraper/actions/workflows/python-app.yml>`_.

+The build pipeline is also run as a cron job that executes at 17:30 daily, so these artefacts also reflect the most recent poll results.

 Setup